 Full-year residents may deduct only amounts paid during the tax year.
 Part-year residents may only include those amounts paid while they were New Jersey residents.

-Note: For Federal purposes you may be able to deduct amounts paid for health insurance for any child of yours who was under age 27 at the end of 2013.
+Note: For Federal purposes you may be able to deduct amounts paid for health insurance for any child of yours who was under age 27 at the end of 2015.
 However, for New Jersey purposes you may deduct such amounts only if the child was your dependent.
-For more information see Division Technical Advisory Memorandum TAM-14.
+For more information, see Technical Advisory Memorandum TAM 2011-14.

 Alimony and Separate Maintenance Payments.
 You may deduct the amount of alimony and separate maintenance you paid which was required under a decree of divorce/dissolution or separate maintenance.
 Do not deduct payments paid for child support.